Mujtaba1i/GameSite/README.md

 - CRUD operations for games and user profiles
 - Integration with RAWG API for game images
 - Public and private profiles
-- dicebear API-free for the avatar
+- Used dicebear API-free for the avatars
+- Account delete feature

 ## Technologies Used